-Summer weather can pose certain dangers for your pets.
-The American Red Cross has some steps people can take to keep the family pet safe and healthy this summer.
+When temperatures soar, the hotter weather can pose a danger to family pets.
+The American Red Cross has steps to take to ensure your pet stays safe this summer:

-Heat stroke is a problem for pets in the warmer weather and is more common in the early summer because pets are not yet acclimated to the warm weather.
+ANIMALS CAN SUFFER HEAT STROKE Heat stroke is a common problem for pets in the warmer weather.
 Dogs with short noses or snouts, like the boxer or bulldog, are prone to heat stroke.
-This is also true for any obese pet, a pet with an extremely thick fur coat or any pet with upper respiratory problems.
-Some signs your pet may be developing heat stroke include heavy panting and being unable to calm down, even when lying down.
-Their gum color may be brick red, their pulse rate may be fast, or they may not be able to get up.
+This is also true for any obese pet, a pet with an extremely thick fur coat or any pet with upper respiratory problems such as laryngeal paralysis or collapsing trachea.
+Some of the signs of heat stroke in your pet are:

 If you suspect your pet has heat stroke, take their temperature rectally.
-If the temperature is above 105 degrees cool the animal down.
+If the temperature is above 105 degrees, cool the animal down.
 The easiest way to do this is by using the water hose.
 Stop cooling the animal when the temperature reaches 103 degrees.
 Bring your pet to the veterinarian as soon as possible as heat stroke can lead to severe organ dysfunction and damage.

-Pet owners also need to be aware that animals may try to get out a window or door, which are more likely to be open as the weather warms.
+PLANT HAZARDS Pet owners also need to be aware that animals may try to get out a window or door, which are more likely to be open as the weather warms.
 And some plants in your garden can be hazardous to animals.
 For instance, many lilies are very poisonous to cats.
-Visit the ASPCA Poison Control information to find out which plants and flowers are poisonous to animals.
+Visit the Animal Poison Control Center to find out which plants and flowers are poisonous to animals.